Anirban166/Helios/Readme.md

 Compilation
 </h2>

-Compile using the highest optimization level (same agenda followed with the sequential version for a fair comparison) to save some time (unless you can generate optimal assembly or machine language from my code) and explicitly link the maths library in case it isn't being tied together: (if you happen to encounter undefined references to functions from `math.h` like the call to `sqrt()` that is being used)
+Compile using the highest optimization level (same agenda followed with the sequential version for a fair comparison) to generate the optimal machine code for Helios (saving some time) and explicitly link the maths library in case it isn't being tied together: (if you happen to encounter undefined references to functions from `math.h` like the call to `sqrt()` that is being used)

 ```sh
 mpicc -O3 -fopenmp Helios.c -lm -o Helios